Roman Imankulov

 ...

 I prefer pydantic.parse_obj_as() over BaseModel.parse_obj() because the former can accept more complex types for parsing.
-For example, you can use parse_obj_as(Quarter | None, start_quarter) for optional arguments.
+For example, you can use parse_obj_as(Quarter | None, start_quarter) with optional arguments.

 Models in query string parameters?